Antoinegtir/instagram-threads/README.md

 The project is under construction, activly developed, `feel free to star the project` if you want to support me and be notify to the major update of the construction of this social network.
 This just the begining be patient!

+## 💡 Idea

+if you want to see in realtime the progression of the evolution of project, follow the link: https://github.com/users/Antoinegtir/projects/6

 ## Screenshots

 Onboard Page               |  Switch Page               | Config Page               |  Signup Page